krishna-waidande/krishna-waidande.github.io/system_statistic.md

 `si` : software interrupts are generated due to specific instructions executed on the processor

 `st` : In a virtualized environment, a part of the CPU resources are given to each virtual machine (VM).
 The OS detects when it has work to do, but it cannot perform them because the CPU is busy on some other VM.
-The amount of time lost in this way is the “steal” time, shown as st
+The amount of time lost in this way is the “steal” time.

  ### | KiB Mem | KiB Mem | 7946952 total | 2839680 free | 2611976 used | 2495296 buff/cache |

-This gives us the information of Memory it means Available, used, free memory.
+It shows us the information of memory like available, used, free memory.

 | Total Memeory | 7.6 GB |
 |---|---|